ahnpj/incident-response-and-investigations/README.md

 This repository contains **hands-on security investigations** modeled after real SOC and blue-team workflows.
 Each case simulates how suspicious activity or alerts are triaged, validated, scoped, and resolved using multiple sources of telemetry.

-The repository is organized into **category folders based on primary attack surface and investigation focus** (such as identity, endpoint, intrusion, and web applications).
-Each category contains multiple fully self-contained investigations, with each folder representing **one complete incident scenario documented end-to-end** — including analysis, evidence, and response considerations.
+Investigations are organized into category folders based on primary attack surface and investigation focus (such as identity, endpoint, intrusion, and web applications).
+Each investigation is fully self-contained and represents one complete incident scenario documented end-to-end.
 Rather than focusing on isolated tools or one-off techniques, these investigations emphasize:

-- Evidence-based analysis
-- Cross-log correlation
-- Attacker behavior mapping (MITRE ATT&CK)
-- Clear documentation of investigative reasoning and outcomes

-Each investigation is written as a self-contained case file, showing how an analyst moves from initial signal to confirmed findings and response considerations.
+Rather than focusing on isolated tools or one-off techniques, these cases emphasize evidence-based analysis, cross-log correlation, attacker behavior mapping (MITRE ATT&CK), and clear documentation of investigative reasoning and outcomes.

 ---